Blake Baker: Miami (FL)

 Baker was named the defensive coordinator at the University of Miami by head coach Manny Diaz in January 2019.
-It was announced in January 2021 that Baker would be retained in his defensive coordinator role at the University of Miami, but he would no longer be responsible for defensive play-calling on gamedays as head coach Manny Diaz will now be taking on that responsibility.
+During his tenure, the Hurricanes were the 13th Best Total Defense in the country and Tied for 6th in Tackles for Loss.

 LSU

 On January 29, 2021, Baker joined LSU as linebackers coach and co-defensive coordinator.
 He was only at LSU for one season as he was not retained by Brian Kelly.
+In 2021, Baker coached Damone Clark, the nation's leading tackler and Butkus Award Finalist.

 Missouri

 On January 20, 2022 he was announced as University of Missouri’s safeties coach.
-Baker had previously coached with Missouri Head Coach Eliah Drinkwitz at Arkansas State University, where Baker served as safeties coach and Drinkwitz served as Co-OC and Running Backs Coach.
-After a year on the job, Steve Wilks returned to the NFL, and Baker was promoted to defensive coordinator.
+Baker had previously coached with Missouri Head Coach Eliah Drinkwitz at Arkansas State University, where Baker served as safeties coach and Drinkwitz served as Co-OC and running backs coach.
+After a month on the job, Steve Wilks returned to the NFL, and Baker was promoted to defensive coordinator.

+LSU (Second Stint)

+On January 6, 2024, Baker was officially announced as the next defensive coordinator at LSU, where he received a $2.5 million-per-year contract that will make him the highest-paid assistant coach in college football at the time.